TestingBrookdaleEsports1/.github/profile/README.md

-# College R&D Team - README
+# Welcome to the BCC Esports R&D Team!!👋

 Welcome to the official repository of the Brookdale Community College Research & Development Team!
 Our team focuses on pioneering innovative solutions and conducting research that can make a significant impact both in academia and in practical applications.